 Services Offered: Influencer Marketplace

-Channels: Snapchat, Instagram
+Channels: Snapchat, Instagram, TikTok

 Except Armoo doesn’t just have keen insights into the way Snapchat is used by its core audience.
 He also gets what brands want out of it, too.
 They don’t want to just cram one-way static ads into Snapchats corporate-produced shows.
 They want to distribute authentic, engaging, and interactive marketing content through influencers—and they want to be able to measure the performance.
 With Fanbytes, he’s given them just that.
 So far, Snapchat hasn’t been a primary destination for influencer marketing.
 It’s being done, of course, but not as methodically (or, as software assisted-ly) as it’s done on any of the big three social channels.
-Snapchat’s Fanbytes aims to change all that, with a turnkey platform that’s been successfully used by such companies as Universal, Sony Music Group, and Charlotte Tilbury.
+Snapchat’s Fanbytes aims to change all that, with a turnkey platform that’s been successfully used by such companies as Universal, Sony Music Group, Paramount, and McDonald’s.
 Oh, and some little company called Apple used them to promote their music service.

 Fanbytes isn’t a SaaS platform that you access through a monthly subscription.
 Instead, brands work with the company on a campaign by campaign basis, spending whatever their budget will allow for each one.
 Minimum spend is £3000.

 What’s refreshing about Fanbytes’s pricing model is there’s no wasted spending: they charge on a cost-per-completed view model.
 If a user abandons an ad halfway through, there’s no charge.
-Better news than this is the company’s track record with campaigns, which average a 93% completion rate.
+Better news than this is the company’s track record with campaigns, which roughly average a 90% completion rate.
 What if you get more views than you budgeted for?
 Not to worry: you only get charged up to your maximum, and anything beyond that is a bonus.

 To get started, you navigate over to your Campaigns Dashboard and create a new one.
 Here you can specify your budget and the target demographic with some basic info (location, gender, and age).
 You can also define what the objective of the campaign is, when you want to run it, and the swipe-up link for your CTA.
 You can also attach a Facebook pixel ID for easy audience retargeting.
 This is all brands need to do to find influencers—the rest is done by the software finding influencers who are the best fit for the campaign requirements.
 Brands only need to approve or decline those who are suggested to them, though they don’t get quite as much info about them as they might like.
 They’ll learn the influencer’s “Fanbytes score”—the higher the score, the more quality engagement they’re getting from their followers.
 They also won’t be choosing from a terribly large pool of influencers.